What Are Amphetamines Used For?

 - Obsessive behavior.

-Alarming Numbers of Young People Getting Stimulants Without Prescriptions
+Alarming Numbers of Young People Are Getting Stimulants Without Prescriptions

-A surprising number of young individuals are able to acquire stimulants in spite of not having a prescription for them.
+A surprising number of young individuals are able to acquire stimulants in spite of not having prescriptions for them.
 This is a widespread problem that can give way to rampant misuse.
 Where do these people acquire these prescription medications?

 Frequent and long-term use of amphetamines can lead to drug dependence.
-Drug dependence thresholds are different for different people, making it more difficult to determine a specific duration or amount of drug use that would develop into addiction.
+Drug dependence thresholds are different for different people, making it more difficult to determine a specific duration or amount of drug use that would lead to the development of addiction.
 What is clear, however, is that amphetamine addiction can happen to both:

 - Recreational users.